LibrariesWest/opendata/README.md

 ![Libraries West Open Data](https://raw.githubusercontent.com/LibrariesWest/opendata/d215d7be470a50d24e592e97d935d6615bd524d9/LW%20Open%20Data.png "Libraries West Open Data")

-LibrariesWest manage a single shared Library Management System (LMS) for 7 public library services.
+LibrariesWest manage a single Library Management System (LMS) for 7 public library services.
 Data held in this system includes library borrowing, members, reservations, movement of stock, and the library catalogue.

-Our open data is split into categories, each category of data will have separate documentation for those datasets.
+Our open data is split into categories, each category of data will have separate documentation.

-We will also be including open data from other sources, such as Ordnance Survey data and Office for National Statistics data, where these relate to the LibrariesWest area, or we have used them to enhance our data exports.
+We will also be including open data from other sources, such as Ordnance Survey data and Office for National Statistics data, where these relate to the LibrariesWest area, or where we have used them to enhance our data exports.

 - [All data downloads](./all-files.md)